hamidc10/BlockChain_cs646/readme.txt

 main.py -
     This is the driver code.
     It first asks the user if they want to print the block that has been created to the terminal.
 The block is printed as a json.
-    It then displays a menu until the user chooses the option to exit or they explicitly exits the code themselves.
+    It then displays a menu until the user chooses the option to exit or they explicitly exit the code themselves.

     Menu options:
       1. Add Transaction